toumorokoshi/disp/README.md

 # codename: DISP

-DISP is an expiremential programming language, with the goal of providing metaprogramming without significant sacrifices to performance.
+DISP is an experimental programming language, with the goal of providing metaprogramming without significant sacrifices to performance.